WebAssembly/component-model/design/mvp/WIT.md

     export my-handler: wasi:http/handler;
 }
 ```

-Here, `primary` and `secondary` are two distinct imports that both have the
+Here, `primary` and `secondary` are two distinct imports that both have types
-instance type of the `wasi:keyvalue/store` interface.
-The plain name of the
+based on the `wasi:keyvalue/store` interface.
+The plain name of the import is
-import is the `id` before the colon (e.g., `primary`), not the interface name.
+the `id` before the colon (e.g., `primary`), not the interface name.
+This
-This contrasts with `import wasi:keyvalue/store;` (without the `id :` prefix),
+contrasts with `import wasi:keyvalue/store;` (without the `id :` prefix), which
-which would create a single import using the full interface name
+would create a single import using the full interface name
 `wasi:keyvalue/store`.
-Similarly, the export `my-handler` has the instance type
+Similarly, the export `my-handler` has a type derived
-of `wasi:http/handler` but uses the plain name `my-handler` instead of the full
+from `wasi:http/handler` but uses the plain name `my-handler` instead of the
-interface name, which is useful when a component wants to export the same
+full interface name, which is useful when a component wants to export the same
 interface multiple times or simply use a more descriptive name.

 Note that the `use-path` form can have an ambiguity with the nested packages
 feature (🪺) where `a:b` could mean two things.
 To resolve this `a:b` is lexed
 as a single token instead of separate tokens, meaning:
 ```wit
 world w {
     import a:b;  // error: can't import a package